cassiancc/cassian.cc/_posts/2021-08-30-hella-mega-nowhere.md

 length: 10
 ---

-HELLA MEGA TOUR 2021 + NOWHERE GENERATION TOUR 2021
+HELLA MEGA TOUR 2021 + NOWHERE GENERATION TOUR 2021<!--more-->

 THE INTERRUPTERS/WEEZER/FALL OUT BOY/GREEN DAY

 THE MENZINGERS/DESCENDENTS/RISE AGAINST

 Probably the best concert experiences I will ever have.
-Taking the 5 hour drive to Chicago twice in a month was a lot, especially with the start of school, but I wouldn't change it for the world.<!--more-->
+Taking the 5 hour drive to Chicago twice in a month was a lot, especially with the start of school, but I wouldn't change it for the world.